Microsoft (MSFT) Dividend Report

 Dividend Overview

-The current payout ratio is just under 25%, meaning Microsoft is using only a fraction of its profits to fund the dividend.
-The rest?
-It’s reinvested back into the business, used for buybacks, or held as cash reserves.
-This isn’t a company that’s forcing dividends out to satisfy shareholders—it’s doing it because it can afford to, with plenty left over.
+The current payout ratio of just 21.28% means Microsoft is using only about one-fifth of its profits to fund the dividend.
+The rest is reinvested back into the business, used for buybacks, or held as financial flexibility.
+This is not a company straining to maintain its dividend; it’s funding it out of what amounts to a rounding error relative to its total earnings power.

 Dividend Growth and Safety